EIP-Pivot/Tutorial/Pivot - Quick start.md

 ## System Menu

-It's a function how use a define entity by modifying his components.
+It's a function used to modify a defined entity by modifying its components.

 ![enter image description here](https://cdn.discordapp.com/attachments/677099357173973014/995692501392433232/System-imgui.PNG)